FrenzisRed/My_CCNA_Notes/23_ACLs.md

 This access list will deny host 1.1.1.1, but will permit all other.
 Naturally this is just an example.

+ACLs are pretty flexible, one entry can be configured in many ways.
+There is as well the possibility to enter remarks:

+    Router1(config)# access-list 1 remark ##TEXT FOR THE REMARK

+This has no impact to the ACL, but helps reminding the purpose of the ACL or just to put a note about the configuration.

 <h4 align="center">Standard named ACLs</h4>